Residence: Delaware, Ohio

-The son of two-time Pro Mod champion Troy Sr., Coughlin has been a winner at every level of drag racing during his young career.
-For his efforts, the 26-year-old was named to Drag Illustrated's "30 Under 30" list, which honored the "brightest young people in drag racing," according to the magazine.
+The son of two-time Pro Mod champion Troy Coughlin, Troy Jr. was even named to Drag Illustrated's "30 Under 30" list, which honors the "brightest young people in drag racing," according to the magazine.

-Showing his family's entrepreneurial spirit, Troy Jr. began a side business in between events that year, building and dyno-testing Jr. Dragster engines for his friends and fellow competitors.
+Showing his family's entrepreneurial spirit, Troy Jr. began a side business the same year, building and dyno-testing Junior Dragster engines for his friends and fellow competitors.
 He raced the half-scale dragsters for seven years before taking over Uncle John's Super Comp dragster at age 17.

-A handful of years ago, Troy Jr. became the first of the third generation of drag racing Coughlins to win an NHRA national event when he went to victory lane at the final Las Vegas race of 2009.
+Soon after that move, Troy Jr. became the first of the third generation of Coughlins to win an NHRA national event when he went to victory lane at the final Las Vegas race of 2009.

 In 2010, Troy Jr. won his first of two U.S. Nationals titles by winning "the Big Go" in Super Comp.
 He finished eighth in the Super Comp national standings and fourth in Division 3 that year.

 The following season, Troy Jr. beat teammate Kenny Underwood, one of the most talented bracket racers in the country, for the $20,000 top prize at the Spring Buck Blast in Valdosta, Ga.
-He also was runner-up in one of the Moroso 5-Day events, and he raced to a semifinal finish in Super Comp at the U.S. Nationals.
+He also was runner-up at the Moroso 5-Day event, and he raced to a semifinal finish in Super Comp at the U.S. Nationals.